Apollo: A Posteriori Label-Only Membership Inference Attack Towards Machine Unlearning: Additional Implementation Details

-\paragraph{Hardware.} We train, unlearn, and subsequently perform the attack on all models on a NVIDIA A100 GPU with 40GB memory.
-The training process require approximately 20 minutes each for the target and shadow models.
-The time for unlearning process differ with different unlearning algorithms.

-\paragraph{Datasets.} We sample our training and surrogate datasets as follows: for CIFAR-10 and CIFAR-100, we split the training batch of 50,000 samples into 3 slices, each consisting of (a) 20,000, (b) 20,000 and (c) 10,000 samples, the training set $D$ and test set $D_t$ is then sampled from (a) and (c) respectively.
-For shadow sets $D^s_i$, in the online version of \texttt{Apollo} and \texttt{U-LiRA} \cite{Hayes24Inexact}, the shadow sets are sampled from slice (a) and (b); in the offline version of \texttt{Apollo}, the shadow sets are sampled from slice (b) only.
+\para{Datasets.} We sample our training and surrogate datasets as follows: for CIFAR-10 and CIFAR-100 \cite{Krizhevsky2009CIFAR}, we split the training batch of 50,000 samples into 3 slices, each consisting of (a) 20,000, (b) 20,000 and (c) 10,000 samples, the training set $D$ and test set $D_t$ is then sampled from (a) and (c) respectively.
+For shadow sets $D^s_i$, in the online version of \texttt{Apollo} and \texttt{U-LiRA} \cite{Hayes2024Inexact}, the shadow sets are sampled from slice (a) and (b); in the offline version of \texttt{Apollo}, the shadow sets are sampled from slice (b) only.
+For ImageNet \cite{Deng2009ImageNet}, slice (a), (b) and (c) consists of 512,466, 512,466 and 256,235 samples.

-\paragraph{Models.} For the target model and shadow models, we train them to have an accuracy no lower than 75\% on the test set $D_t$.
-The target model is trained for 100 epochs with a learning rate of $1\times10^{-4}$ with AdamW optimization algorithm \cite{Loshchilov19AdamW} and a batch size of 64 on CIFAR-10.
-The shadow models are trained for 50 epochs for ResNet-18 \cite{He16ResNet} and VGG-16 \cite{Simonyan15VGG} from scratch, and 10 epochs for pre-trained Swin Transformer \cite{Liu21SwinT}.
-We list the architecture of the small NN used in Section \ref{ssec:toy-example} as follows: